My child has gone vegetarian or vegan… what should I cook?

 - Nut roasts

-- Quinoa with roasted vegetable
+- Quinoa with roasted vegetables

 - Rice salad with chickpeas